College Code: SC

-The College of Science (COS) serves as the nexus for research and education in the natural, mathematical, and computational sciences at Mason.
+The College of Science (COS) serves as the nexus for research and education in the natural, mathematical, and computational sciences at George Mason University.
 The central mission of COS is to create and disseminate scientific knowledge, provide outstanding scholarship in concert with excellent teaching, and develop the human and technical resources required to address the current and future needs of society.
 Through its innovative and multifaceted educational and research mission, COS offers exciting opportunities to undergraduate and graduate students, scientists, educators, and other professionals in Northern Virginia and the national capital region.

 Faculty members are committed to teaching grounded in scholarship and research.
 They strive to make students rigorous thinkers and clear communicators while encouraging experimentation with new approaches and ideas.
-Students are thus prepared for their role as informed citizens in a complex, global society and able to adapt to an ever-changing world.
+Students are thus prepared for their role as informed citizens in a complex, global society and are able to adapt to an ever-changing world.

 Evans J. Mandes, Senior Associate Dean for Faculty Matters

-Martha Westcoat-Andes, Associate Dean for Administration
+Martha Wescoat-Andes, Associate Dean for Administration

 Accommodations for Disabled Students

-College-Level Degree Requirements
+College-level Degree Requirements